Chicago/design.chicago.gov/HOWTO-get-started.md

-## How we created the pattern library for the Chicago Design System.
+## How To Get Started with the Chicago Design System.

+## Jekyll

+Okay, then:

+bundle exec jekyll serve --baseurl ''

+## Pattern Lab

 1. (for Mac) treehouse install stuff for each
 2. npm install stuff